BananoCoin/bananojs/docs/publishing.md

 ### update version in package-lock.json

+## and publish a new version (and put right version number in /dist/)

     npm run preflight;

-## to publish a new version (and put right version number in /dist/)

     npm run prenpmpublish;
     git commit -a -m 'bumping deps';